Moesif/apidocs/source/includes/collector-api/_actions-api.md

 <p style="margin-left:1.5em">ip_address</p> | string| false | IP address of the customer, If not set, we extract the remote IP address.
 <p style="margin-left:1.5em">user_agent_string</p> | string | false | The customer's browser agent string for device context.

-### Track User Actions in Batch
+### Track Custom Actions in Batch

 **`POST https://api.moesif.net/v1/actions/batch`**

-Log a batch of user action to Moesif.
+Log a batch of custom action to Moesif.
 An action represents something a customer performed on your website such as _Sign In_ or _Purchased Subscription_.
 Each action consists of an _Action Name_ and optional _Metadata_.

 This API takes an array form of the same model defined for track single action.